Exchange Vs DEX Vs Swap- An Overview and Comparison

 |Exchange is accountable for security.||Users are responsible for the security.||Users are responsible for the security.|

 |Centralized exchange is costly as third parties are involved in the exchange process.||It’s affordable with zero commission and transaction fees.||No network fees on trading account to trading account swap.
 Charges involved in a private key wallet to the trading account and private key wallet to private key wallet swap.|

 |Available||Not available, except for the community forum.||Not available|

-Note that all three exchanges; centralized exchange, decentralized exchange, and swap have their pros and cons.
-For example, centralized exchanges bear the whole responsibility of managing your funds, decentralized exchanges offer transparency, and swaps ensure quick token exchange.
-Based on priority and convenience, people can choose one among them and perform trades.
+These exchanges- centralized exchange, decentralized exchange, and swap, carry their advantages and shortcomings.
+For example, centralized exchanges offer effective fund management, decentralized exchanges offer transparency, and swaps ensure quick token exchange.
+One can choose any of them according to their business need.